emma50/emma50/README.md

 <br>

 ### About Me
-- 👀 &nbsp; I’m interested in building software solutions and learning new things
+- 👀 &nbsp; I’m interested in building software solutions and always learning something new
 - 🔭 &nbsp; I’m a full stack developer

 <br>